henryar/Trend-Vision-One-SNS-and-CloudWatch-logs/README.md

 Currently, this is not supported.
 Cloud One Workload Security has no ability to forward Syslog events directly to Amazon S3 and Cloudwatch. https://success.trendmicro.com/en-US/solution/KA-0010725#Funct_SIEM_07

-Nevertheless, Cloud One Workload Security can support forwarding events to Amazon SNS and create functions to write it to CloudWatch logs. https://cloudone.trendmicro.com/docs/workload-security/event-sns/
+Nevertheless, Cloud One Workload Security can support forwarding events to Amazon SNS. https://cloudone.trendmicro.com/docs/workload-security/event-sns/

+You can use a Lambda function in one AWS account to subscribe to an Amazon Simple Notification Service (Amazon SNS) topic.
+When you publish messages to your Amazon SNS topic, your Lambda function reads the contents of the message and outputs it to Amazon CloudWatch Logs

 ![image](https://github.com/user-attachments/assets/8b4f8d46-4376-45d3-b156-04d243e14f5c)